SyllasO/Osteoporosis-Risk-Prediction--CDSS-Using-Machine-Learning/README.md

 - One-hot encoding for categorical fields
 - Standardization (e.g., `StandardScaler`) applied to numeric features
 - Target encoded as binary (`0` = No osteoporosis, `1` = Osteoporosis)
-- SHAP used to evaluate feature relevance and biomedical consistency[web:5][web:49]
+- SHAP used to evaluate feature relevance and biomedical consistency

 ---